PretorDH/Dragon/README.md

 inside root element with a class "dragon", will be connected.
 </p>
 <p>Be careful.<br/>Event capturing mousedown, between the root and the block
-with scrolling probably forbid smart scrolling.
+with scrolling, probably forbid smart scrolling.
 In this case, you can assign multiple nested root blocks.</p>